Download our Twinview Overview Brochure

 Landlords can create reports that track the performance of essential systems over time, indicating the frequency of maintenance tasks, the timing of repairs, and whether the property adhered to safety and habitability standards.
 These reports can be provided to tenants or regulators to show compliance with legal requirements.
 The capacity to produce automated, real-time reports streamlines the auditing process and lessens the administrative load on property managers.
 It also guarantees that landlords can promptly handle any inquiries or concerns regarding property conditions.

-As Adam Ward, CTO of Twinview, aptly puts it, "Digital Twin technology empowers property managers to stay one step ahead by providing invaluable insights into their properties, enabling them to deliver both efficiency and quality of living that today's tenants expect."
+As Adam Ward, CTO of Twinview, aptly puts it, "Twinview technology empowers property managers to stay one step ahead by providing invaluable insights into their properties, enabling them to deliver both efficiency and quality of living that today's tenants expect."
 In harnessing such innovative tools, landlords can ensure they meet the demands of the modern rental market while safeguarding the interests of both their properties and their tenants.

 Reach out to the team at Twinview today to learn more about how our expertise can help you navigate the complexities of the Renters' Rights Bill while ensuring a safe, transparent, and comfortable living environment for tenants.